Eonics-AJDulk/recipe-manager-jhipster/README.md

 specifying a newer version in [package.json](package.json).
 You can also run `npm update` and `npm install` to manage dependencies.
 Add the `help` flag on any command to see how you can use it.
 For example, `npm help update`.

-The `npm run` command will list all of the scripts available to run for this project.
+The `npm run` command will list all the scripts available to run for this project.

 ### PWA Support